plan2net/typo3-update-check/README.md

 A Composer plugin that intercepts TYPO3 core updates and displays breaking changes and security updates before proceeding.

-## Purpose
+## Purpose and motivation

-This Composer plugin helps prevent oversight of important changes in (often) minor updates by highlighting breaking changes (⚠️) and security updates (⚡) before proceeding with TYPO3 core updates.
+When updating TYPO3, it's easy to overlook critical changes buried in release notes and announcements.
+Even minor version updates can introduce breaking changes or important security fixes that require immediate attention.
+Traditionally, developers need to manually check release announcements, security advisories, and changelogs—a time-consuming process that's often skipped under deadline pressure.

+This Composer plugin solves this problem by bringing important information directly to your terminal, exactly when and where you need it.
+During the update process, it automatically highlights breaking changes (⚠️) and security updates (⚡), ensuring you never miss critical changes that could impact your application's functionality or security.

 ## Installation